apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-postFreeBusy:
+## postFreeBusy
 Looks for specific FREEBUSY periods for a particular ATTENDEE.

 	Argument: 'attendee'
 		Calendar user address for attendee to match.